BattleNick/Chess/README.md

 ```
 - For React application running:

-You need open "client" directory in new console, then:
+You need open "your_directory/chess/client" directory in new console, then:

 ```
 yarn start